Advice and information for ARBC-sponsored teams

 Some advanced FLL teams put together guides to help coaches, coach (these may build on the official FIRST season materials but are not official products):

 FIRST’s Team Meeting Guide provides an outline for holding team meetings that coaches can use.
-This set of PowerPoint slides provides more directed approach, attempting to drive students towards required outcomes.
+Although the FIRST Resource library contains the baseline set of information a team needs to compete, the FIRSTLEGOLeague.org website has supplemental information that you may find useful.
+Among them is a set of PowerPoint slides provides more directed approach to helping students, attempting to drive students towards required outcomes.
 (These might be more useful as sources of ideas rather than strict guidance.)
 You may have to download each set of slides to your computer if your browser doesn’t display them directly.
 Each “session” covers the material for approximately one week out of a twelve week (3 month) build season, but probably cannot be followed blindly:

 Completing the Innovation Project